iampriyanshuraj01-beep/WEB-DESIGN/README.md

+# WEB-DESIGN

+A simple static HTML website for showcasing web design examples and templates.
+See SETUP.md for setup and deployment instructions.

+---

 # 📦 InventPro - Advanced Inventory Management System

 A modern, feature-rich **Inventory Management System** built with pure HTML, CSS, and JavaScript.
-Manage products, billing, sales, GST compliance, and business reports all in one elegant dashboard—no backend required!
+Manage products, billing, sales, GST compliance, and business reports all in one elegant dashboard — [original README retained]

 ## ✨ Features